Workplace Anger: Tips On How To Deal With An Angry Colleague

 3. Let Them Know That They Are Heard

 Many times people are angry because they feel like they are not being heard.
-If your colleague is facing such issues then make sure to let them know that you are hearing what they are saying.
+If your angry colleague is facing such issues then make sure to let them know that you are hearing what they are saying.
 Let them know that you understand their dilemma and why they are frustrated.
 Once they’ve calmed down, work together to solve the problem.

 4. Avoid Gossiping

 Gossiping can be all in good fun but remember, nothing good comes out of office gossip.
 If your co-worker has anger issues or is having an angry outburst, then it is suggested that you refrain from talking to another co-worker about it.
 Although, if the situation calls for it, talk to your manager or supervisor about it.

 You can make mistakes too, remember that.
 Maybe your co-worker is angry because of something you did.
 If it is because of something you did, then own your mistake and take responsibility for your actions.
 Trying to ignore and not acknowledge your mistakes can cause chaos at the workplace.
 Take responsibility, apologize, and work out the issue with your angry co-worker.